CIPHER-000/Essay-Writer-Agent/README.md

 ## Usage Examples

-You can run the notebook `Lesson_6_Student.ipynb` directly after setup.
+You can run the notebook `Essay_Writer.ipynb` directly after setup using the command `jupyter lab`.
 Example workflow:

 ```python